Lithography: ML3 MicroWriter Direct Write Machines

-If everything is perfect exposure-wise, and you're using a high-quality photoresist with good contrast, it is possible to get features as small as the pixel size.
-But you shouldn't assume that you can get to that size without a lot of work.
-It is easy to get to maybe twice the pixel size without too much effort.
-If you are trying to push the machine to its limits though, plan on spending a lot of time experimenting with the dose, development time, pre-bake temperatures, spin quality, etc.
+If everything is perfect exposure-wise, and you’re using a high-quality photoresist with good contrast, it is possible to get features as small as the resolution rating of the lens you’re using.
+But you shouldn’t assume that you can get features that small without a lot of work.
+It is much easier to get features that are 2 or 3 times larger than the resolution you’re using.
+But if you are trying to push the machine to the limits though, plan on spending time coming up with the optimum dose, and possibly experimenting with defocus, baking time/temperature and development times, spinning technique, etc. Occasionally slight modifications to the mask design will help achieve optimum results.

 In order to become a qualified user of the ML3 Direct Write Machine, you need to follow each of these steps in the order as listed here: